pmgonzalez87/mycode/README.md

 Various Code Projects for learning purposes!

-###Prerequisites
+### Prerequisites

-IF you would like to try and use any of my code, please install the application: sl app install sl.
+If you would like to try and use any of my code, please install the application: sl app install sl.
 However, this code is written for learning purposes,.

 ## Built with